 APPEALS FOR TUITION AND FEES REFUND

-Significant Personal circumstances beyond the control of the student that can be corroborated by an independent professional such as a social worker, lawyer, or law enforcement agent.
+- Significant personal circumstances beyond the control of the student that can be corroborated by an independent professional such as a social worker, lawyer, or law enforcement agent

 APPEALS FOR TUITION DEFERMENT

-- Outstanding balance is less than $2,400 (an exception may be made for certain technical programs with high course fees).
+- Outstanding balance is less than $2,400 (an exception may be made for certain technical programs with high course fees)

-- Student is not on academic suspension.
+- Student is not on academic probation or suspension

 - Student has a payment plan in place for the outstanding balance: